RIGHT HANDED PITCHER

 Neverauskas returned to the GCL again and didn’t pitch quite as well as in 2011, although his walk and K rates improved.
 He’s filled out a little, but his fastball velocity was erratic, sometimes dropping to the upper 80s and other times reaching at least 95.
 He got a late-season promotion to State College, which probably indicates the Pirates think he has some potential, and he pitched very well over four innings.

 Neverauskas spent the season in the Jamestown rotation, getting 50% more innings than he had in any previous season.
 In fact, he led the Jammers in innings.
 He didn’t strike out many, but improved his command and didn’t get hit hard.
 He was erratic: he had an ERA of 6.52 in June, 1.67 in July and 6.75 in August.
 He had a little trouble with gopher balls, allowing eight.

 Neverauskas is making gradual progress.
-He should be at West Virginia in 2014.
+He’ll be at West Virginia in 2014, possibly as a starter.
 He’ll spend the season at age 21, so he’s still young.

 |2014: Minor League Contract|

 MiLB Debut: 2010